Perseus/topcms/README.md

 Next, generate your website database using `php artisan migrate`.
 Make sure your .sqlite file exists before running this command.

+Next, run `composer install` to install all the PHP dependencies.

+Then, run `npm install` to install all the JavaScript dependencies.

 When you run your Apache server, your website should be accessible at localhost/website_folder/public